anyahush/the-freefrom-cookbook/README.md

 ### **Features Left to Implement**
 - A section on users home page of recipe suggestions based on type of recipes saved and created in their profile.
-- Users to have ability to edit account, including changing password.
+- Users, including admin, to have ability to edit account, including changing password.
 - Recipes to display a rating on recipe card based on the average ratings given.
+- Users, including admin, to be able to delete or edit comments.

 ## Structure Plane
 This structure of the site has been developed to enable users to access and use the site with ease.